PyPete/POP/README.md

 # POP
-Experimental Repo for Lab Automation a
+Experimental Repo for Lab Automation.
+A translation from a work platform

-This line was added through a pull request > merge process